blitcrush/bsound/README.md

 ## Usage

 Use the `bsound_*_init` functions to initialize an opcode, `bsound_*_perf` to execute its functionality, and `bsound_*_destroy` to destroy the opcode.
-After initializing and opcode's struct, you can directly modify its properties as appropriate.
+After initializing an opcode's struct, you can directly modify its properties as appropriate.
 Nevertheless, it's advisable to only modify the same properties as would be exposed to a Csound application using the opcode, and not any of the opcode's internal state.
 Some of the variable names can be difficult to understand, but thankfully [the Csound reference manual](https://csound.com/docs/manual/PartReference.html) is very helpful in this regard.

+(Depending on your project, you may want to change some of the `#define`s and function/variable names in `csoundcompat.h`, since some of them are fairly generic and might conflict with your code).

 ## Licensing

 Just like Csound, bsound is licensed under the LGPL 2.1 - full details are in the LICENSE file.
 Much of the code in this repository keeps copyright notices from the original files from which they were derived.
-Nevertheless, they are modified version.
+Nevertheless, they are modified versions.